Thinking and Shooting Cinematically with Fujifilm X-E2

 Fujifilm X-E2, Fujinon XF 18-55mm, ISO 1250, ƒ/8, 1/125

-This vertical photo would work much better for a cover of a typical magazine rather than the horizontal.
+This vertical photo would work much better for the cover of a typical magazine than the horizontal one.

 How it would look on a computer screen

-Fill the frame horizontally.
+Could you fill the frame horizontally?
 Horizontal is even more true with video.
 Turn your smartphone horizontally when making movies.
 If you don’t, the phone will shrink the image to fit the horizontal limits of the screen.

-So two things you are doing to make an inferior photo/video.
-First, traditional computer screens display the images even more minor than someone shot them horizontally; second, you give up visual impact.
+So, here are two things you are doing to make an inferior photo/video.
+First, traditional computer screens display the images even more minor than if someone shot them horizontally; second, you give up visual impact.

 Fujifilm X-E2, Fujinon XF 18-55mm, ISO 1000, ƒ/8, 1/125